cyborgoat/data-inference-machine-learning/assignment_4/junxiaog-Junxiao Guo-DIAMLassignment4.md

 BIC 'Top25Perc & Outstate':  4062.6556413233375
 ```

-The set of predictor variables are **sitll usful** in predicting in graduation rate if were to use BIC to select the model, becuase it has the lowest BIC value comparing to the others
+The set of predictor variables are **still useful** in predicting in graduation rate if were to use BIC to select the model, becuase it has the lowest BIC value comparing to the others

 e) Compare the accurate of the model using only useful predictors with the one of the model using all five predictors?
 ```